• Skip to main content

 With the fear of another World War, The U.S. Government builds MacDill AFB in Tampa.
 Today, the base handles all operations involving the Caribbean, Central, and South America.
 It is the second-largest employer in the Tampa area.

-Post-war, soldiers are returning from the war, and there is a new sense of hope.
+Post-war, soldiers are returning from the war, and a new sense of hope prevails.

 Unfortunately, the Klan raises its ugly head again.
-Their national leader dies circa 1949, and each state splinters off into separate groups.
+Their national leader died circa 1949, and each state splinters off into separate groups.

-By 1951, the NAACP branches are challenging Jim Crow ordinances over the use of public spaces.
+By 1951, NAACP branches were challenging Jim Crow ordinances regarding the use of public spaces.
 The Florida legislature passes a no-mask policy.
 The Klan strikes back with cross burnings and declares war on the NAACP, B’nai B’rith, Catholics, and other religious groups.
 They also start using sticks of dynamite to intimidate people.
 The press dubbs the klan “The Florida Terror.”

 The 1954 Brown v.
 Board of Education decision by the U.S. Supreme Court sends them into new tantrums.